Learn the basics with a private lesson

 I always like to offer variety in my paddle lists, and that's what I've done here in my list of cheap paddles.
 There are so many budget options, so it can be overwhelming when trying to choose a pickleball paddle.

-Here's what I looked for when deciding how to choose the best cheap pickleball paddles of 2024:
+Here's what I looked for when deciding how to choose the best cheap pickleball paddles:

 • Value for money: value is very important.
-The fact that my top two choices (the PCKL Launch Series and JOOLA Essentials) are also the most expensive at $60 shows that sometimes you get what you pay for.
+The fact that my top choice (the JOOLA Essentials) is also the most expensive at $60 shows that sometimes you get what you pay for.
 It's not always that simple, though.
-For example, the GoSports GS1 is only $25 but gets a mention for still being great value.
+For example, the GoSports GS1 is only $28 but gets a mention for still being great value.

 • Features: after reading a paddle's features, I see from my testing if they actually make a difference on the court.
 I try to differentiate between marketing claims and actual performance.
 For example, if a paddle has a textured face, does it actually generate good spin?